fleetdm/fleet/docs/Using-Fleet/Adding-hosts.md

 If you're managing an enterprise environment with multiple hosts, you likely have an enterprise deployment tool like [Munki](https://www.munki.org/munki/), [Jamf Pro](https://www.jamf.com/products/jamf-pro/), [Chef](https://www.chef.io/), [Ansible](https://www.ansible.com/), or [Puppet](https://puppet.com/) to deliver software to your hosts.

-You can distribute your osquery installer and add all your hosts to Fleet using your software management tool of choice.
+You can distribute your Orbit installer and add all your hosts to Fleet using your software management tool of choice.

 ### Automatically adding hosts to a team